UWARG/efs-firmware-prototypes/ppm_output.cpp/README.txt

  - Issue where the code takes too long on the HAL_delay call, and a pulse value is sent twice before sending the next value.
 This issue occurs when our first pulse is less than the second pulse, our period is 10ms ( or close to it), and the coming pulse is close to 10ms.
 I have not been able to replicate this issue recently, and I am not sure that said conditions cause it, but I am sure it still exists.
+ - Due to the fact that our period is a 32 bit value, our system will round values that cannot be acheived .
+Ultimately, we lose points of precision, but this is inevitable.

  Cases
  -  Pulse difference defaults to false when the difference in coming pulses is 0.
 In doing so, we see a negligible (0.05 millisecond) change in our pulse value.